 The best thing about life is its unpredictability.
 You never know what tomorrow will bring, which makes every day an adventure and explains why I plan very little in my life.
-I’ve learned that, unlike the A-Team led us to believe, plans rarely come together.
-I’ve also learned I have very little ability to predict with any sort of accuracy the way even my week will unfold, so I have given up trying.
+I’ve learned that, unlike the A-Team led us to believe, plans very rarely come together.
+I’ve also learned it is difficult to predict with any sort of accuracy the way even my week will unfold, so I have given up trying.
 I find it more fun just to close my eyes, throw my hands over my head and go for the ride.
 But that doesn’t mean I haven’t tried.

-If someone had asked me at 5 what I wanted to be when I grew up, I would have told them a rodeo queen … and a writer.
+If someone had asked me at 5 what I wanted to be when I grew up, I would have told them a rodeo queen or an Olympic athlete … and a writer.

 Had they asked me at 10, I would have said an astronaut … and a writer.

 And at 19?
 A sports agent (or trapeze artist) … and a writer.

 I predicted one thing correctly.
 (Unfortunately, not the rodeo queen.)
 I became a writer.